What is inflammatory bowel disease?

 Is that all that is required for diagnosis?

-The tissue reaction that occurs in the stomach, small intestine, or colon is diagnosed with biopsy.
+The tissue reaction that occurs in the stomach, small intestine, or colon is diagnosed with biopsy as discussed above.

 "Determining what is causing the tissue reaction to occur usually requires further testing."

 However, determining what is causing the tissue reaction to occur usually requires further testing.
 Tests or treatments will be performed to rule out stomach and intestinal parasites, cancer, and infections.
 Blood tests to rule out problems with the kidneys, liver, and pancreas, as well as diseases such as hyperthyroidism and diabetes, are performed.
 In some cases, the exact cause cannot be determined.
 Other tests that may be performed are:

 - fecal tests - these look for infectious organisms

 - measurement of the level of vitamin B12 (cobalamin) in the blood - this can indicate whether there is decreased ability to absorb nutrients and a need for supplementation